One of the benefits of joining an investment club is it's a fun way to learn to buy and sell stocks.

 Remember investment clubs?
 Popular in the 1980s, they were a way to exchange knowledge about trading, back in the pre-internet days when getting information was difficult.
 Today, information is a mere click away, but investment clubs can still be a good way to learn about investing money and buying stocks.

 They formed an LLP, get together quarterly, and have monthly dues of $75.
 They make buying decisions as a group.
-Initially the group was big on education, says Arneson, although it’s less so now because they’ve been together for nearly 10 years.
+Initially the group was big on education, said Arneson, although it’s less so now because they’ve been together for nearly 10 years.
 But beyond simple investing, investing with friends can be fun.
 She also likes their brunches and the social aspect of getting together.

 R. Brent Lang, vice president of international sales at Strategic Analysis Corporation, sees investment clubs as a great tool for the average investor.

-"The best thing about an investment club is it gives someone access to opinions and knowledge of individuals that they trust, who are also putting their personal money into a potential investment.
-There's a level of comfort in investing in something that others agree with you on,” he says.
+“The best thing about an investment club is it gives someone access to opinions and knowledge of individuals that they trust, who are also putting their personal money into a potential investment.
+There’s a level of comfort in investing in something that others agree with you on,” he pointed out.

-Of course, nothing is foolproof, and White says people who are thinking of starting or joining an investment club should know that decisions are usually made on consensus, so some individuals’ views may get overridden.
+Of course, nothing is foolproof, and White said people who are thinking of joining or starting an investment club should know that decisions are usually made on consensus, so some individuals’ views may get overridden.
 People should also consider the financial obligation.

-White notes that club members need to be on top of possible legal requirements.
+White noted that investment club members need to be on top of possible legal requirements.
 Although most clubs don’t need to be registered with the U.S. Securities and Exchange Commission, some do, depending on how they’re structured.

-White encourages people who start or join clubs to keep the emphasis on fun as they learn about investing and investment management.
+White encouraged people who start or join clubs to keep the emphasis on fun as they learn about investing and investment management.

-“Use a percentage of the profits to do something interesting as a group, like go a on special trip with your families.
-That could be a goal of the club, and once it's reached, you could set a higher one,” he suggested.
+“Use a percentage of the profits to do something interesting as an investment group, like go a on special trip with your families.
+That could be a goal of the club, and once it’s reached, you could set a higher one,” he suggested.
 But setting higher goals doesn’t necessarily have to be for social events.

 for thinkMoney ®